 Ground covers, Perennials, Flowers

-Vast and varied group (about 300 species) encompassing trailers, creeping or tufted miniature perennials, and erect kinds 1 to 6 ft. high or taller.
+Vast and varied group (about 300 species) encompassing trailers, creeping or tufted miniature perennials, and erect kinds 1–6 ft. high or taller.
 Usually, flower stalks rise above basal leaf rosettes; basal leaves often differ from stem leaves.
-The perennial species tend to spread indefinitely from the root; width depends mainly on vigor of their rootstocks and time they have been in one spot.
+The perennial species tend to spread indefinitely from the root; width depends mainly on vigor of their rootstocks and the time they have been in one spot.
 Flowers are generally bell shaped, though some are star shaped, cupped, or round and flat.
 Bloom comes at some time from spring to fall, depending on species.
 Most species are grown fairly easily from seeds sown in spring or early summer.Campanula carpatica

-Grows 10 in. tall, 16 in. wide.
-Foliage is very deep burgundy—nearly black, in fact—with a...
+Grows to 10 in. tall and 16 in. wide.
+Foliage is very deep burgundy—nearly black—with a gl...

 This herbaceous hybrid grows to 9 in. tall and 16 in. wide, and is covered with silver-gray leaves wit...